2 Odd one out

 Figure 2 provides a summary of the evolutionary origin of whales and dolphins.

-Click on the link for a printable version of Figure 2
+Click on the link for a

 If you look closely at the skeletons of modern whales shown in Figure 2, you can see that the residual ankle bone is just still visible there.

 Question 4: What does this tell us?